 is considered one of just a handful of experts on Albanian archaeology in the UK.
 Join Oliver on our 28th October departure.

 After lunch, we have a guided tour of the Doge's Palace followed by a private tour of the Secret Itineraries of the Palace.

 Day Eight | Venice - UK

 This morning we make our way to Venice airport by water taxi, bidding farewell to the lagoon and its Byzantine heritage.

 YOUR COMPREHENSIVE EXPERT GUIDED TOUR PRICE INCLUDES

 - Expert Guide Lecturer & Professional Tour Manager

 - Entries to all sites as per the itinerary

 - Field notes

-- · All taxes & gratuities
+- All taxes & gratuities

 Included travel

-• Return flights from London & all local transport
+Return flights from London & all local transport

 Accommodation

 • Accommodation in Ravenna & Venice

 Culinary inclusions

-• 7 breakfasts.
-6 lunches & 4 dinners
+- 7 breakfasts, 6 lunches & 4 dinners

-Water with all meals, wine & tea or coffee
+- Water with all meals, wine & tea or coffee with dinner

 Dates & prices per person

 Date Twin/Dbl Share SS

 11th - 18th Mar £3,990 £560

 28th Oct - 4th Nov £3,990 £560

 Flights from your local airport may be available.
+Call our Travel Experts for more information.

 For full details of this tour visit andantetravels.co.uk/arvv

-Ravenna

-Rome and her heirs